-Each resident is expected to present a formal case, a journal review, or administrative topic review to the pharmacy staff every month.
+Each resident is expected to present a formal case, a journal review, and/or administrative topic review to pharmacy staff as required for rotation.

-Each Pharmacy Administration resident is expected to staff every third weekend (year 1 and 2).
+Each Pharmacy Administration resident is expected to staff every third weekend and every third Friday evening on a rotational basis (year 1 and 2).

-Each resident is expected to plan, design, and complete a major project with the guidance of a project mentor.
-One minor project, often a medication use evaluation (MUE) is also required.
+Each resident is expected to plan, design, and complete at least one major project with the guidance of a project mentor per year.
+Residents are also required to complete two additional minor projects, such as a medication use evaluation (MUE), per year.

 - Clinical Services

 - Financial Management